oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/introduction/introduction.md

 In this workshop, you will learn how to:

-* Set up Fluentd to collect Kubernetes & Linux System logs, application/container logs and Kubernetes Objects logs.
+* Install OCI Kubernetes Monitoring Solution to collect Kubernetes & Linux System logs, application/container logs and Kubernetes Objects logs.
 * Set up Management Agent to collect Kubernetes metrics and reporting them to OCI Monitoring.
-* Create a setup to monitor logs of Custom Applications/Services deployed on OKE.
-* Modify configuration to collect and process some MuShop container logs using their specific Log Sources.
+* Understand the data model of telemetry collected by Kubernetes Monitoring Solution.
-* Verify the log data of those MuShop logs in the Log Explorer.
+* Review the log data for specific MuShop logs in Log Explorer.
 * Visualize the data collected from the OKE Cluster through Dashboards like below.
      - ### Kubernetes Cluster Summary